BradleyCarmichael/TaskManagementApp/README.md

 # Task Management Software

-Simple task management software to organize tasks and deadlines
+A simple Task Management software to help organize tasks and deadlines

 <br>